LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Paramètres
  [in] *nIndex*
- Spécifie l’index de base zéro du bouton Mettre à jour.
+ Spécifie l’index de base zéro du bouton pour mettre à jour.

 ### <a name="remarks"></a>Notes